-On 25 May 1968, the day before her 11th birthday, Mary Flora Bell strangled four-year-old Martin Brown.
+On 25 May 1968, the day before her 11th birthday, Mary Flora Bell strangled four-year-old Martin Brown to death.
 She was believed to have committed this crime alone although this was later proven false.
-Her friend Norma Joyce Bell (no relation), age thirteen, assisted Mary with the crimes although Mary was the ringleader and Norma, who was of lower intellect than Mary, was the follower.
-On 31 July 1968, the girls took part in the death, again by strangulation, of three-year-old Brian Howe.
-Police reports concluded that Mary Bell had gone back after killing him to carve an “N” into his stomach with a razor; this was then changed with a different hand to an “M”.
-Watch the Mary Bell case 1/5
+Her friend Norma Joyce Bell (no relation), age thirteen, assisted Mary with the crimes although Mary was the ringleader and Norma, who was of significantly lower intellect than Mary, was the follower.
+Their relationship was a prime example of murderous couples: one partner is dominant and the other simply follows orders.

 Mary’s childhood was a recipe for disaster.
 She grew up in a slum area of Scotswood marked by abandoned buildings, petty crime and domestic violence.
 Children were left to play unsupervised for hours in the streets.
-Her mother Betty (née McCrickett) was a prostitute who travelled to Glasgow to work.
+Her mother Betty (née McCrickett) was a prostitute who travelled to Glasgow to work, often leaving Mary behind for days at a time.
 Mary was her first child, born when Betty was 17 years old.
 It is not known who Mary’s biological father was; for most of her life she believed it to be Billy Bell, a habitual criminal who married Betty after Mary was born.

-In May 1968, Martin Brown’s death was initially ruled an accident as there was no evidence of foul play; although Mary strangled him her grip did not leave any marks.
+In May 1968, Martin Brown’s death was initially ruled an accident as there was no evidence of foul play; although Mary strangled him, being only a young child her grip did not leave any marks.
 After the arrest the girls’ testimonies contradicted each other, and what happened to Martin Brown has never been clear.
 His death was linked with Brian Howe’s and in August 1968 the two girls were charged with two counts of manslaughter.
-On 17 December 1968, at Newcastle Assizes, Norma Bell was acquitted but Mary Bell was convicted of manslaughter on the grounds of diminished responsibility.
+On 17 December 1968, at Newcastle Assizes, Norma Bell was acquitted when it became apparent she was not the instigator of the crimes.
+Mary Bell was convicted of manslaughter on the grounds of diminished responsibility.

 Mary’s daughter’s anonymity was protected only until she reached the age of 18; however, on 21 May 2003 Mary won a High Court battle to have her own anonymity and that of her daughter extended for life.
 Mary never re-offended and lives a quiet, law-abiding life.
+Astoundingly, Mary bought her child to visit her grandmother, Betty.
+Mary was astonished by the loving interaction between Betty and her granddaughter, particularly when the little girl amused Betty, who “laughed out loud.”
 In 2009, it was reported that Mary had become a grandmother.
 Watch Deadly Women – young blood